mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 ## Requirements

-Before proceeding, verify that your cluster has freely available the following resources:
+Before proceeding, verify that your cluster has the following resources freely available:

 - 3 worker nodes
 - 4 CPU cores